clog-tool/clog-cli/README.md

 Follow these instructions to compile `clog`, then skip down to Installation.

  1. Ensure you have current version of `cargo` and [Rust](https://www.rust-lang.org) installed
- 2. Clone the project `$ git clone https://github.com/thoughtram/clog && cd clog`
+ 2. Clone the project `$ git clone https://github.com/clog-tool/clog-cli && cd clog-cli`
  3. Build the project `$ cargo build --release`
  4. Once complete, the binary will be located at `target/release/clog`